ory/kratos-selfservice-ui-react-nextjs/README.md

 ```
 npm i
 export ORY_SDK_URL=...
+npm run dev
 ```

+Next head over to [http://localhost:3000/](http://localhost:3000/) to see the app in action with login, registration - a working user management!

+#### Additional Configuration

 To get everything to work smoothly, we recommend setting the appropriate UI endpoints in your Ory Cloud Project under the "User Interface" menu item: